MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/enabling-openId-connect-with-ad-fs.md

 ms.technology: identity-adfs
 ---

-# Build a web application using OpenID Connect with AD FS 2016 and above
+# Build a web application using OpenID Connect with AD FS 2016 and later

->Applies To: Windows Server 2016 and above
+>Applies To: Windows Server 2016 and later

 ## Pre-requisites
 The following are a list of pre-requisites that are required prior to completing this document.
 This document assumes that AD FS has been installed and an AD FS farm has been created.